 Corporate plan 2018-23

 Our corporate plan is our strategic planning document that gives a framework for the delivery of our services.

 It is a clear statement of our purpose, aims, values and priorities for 2018-23.

-We want a caring, skilled, confident and well-led social care workforce that is valued by everyone.
+To achieve a caring, skilled, confident and well led social care workforce valued by everyone.

 Our aims link clearly to our annual Business Plan (below), which contains our Work Programme for the Department of Health and Social Care.
 We will: